campbell-jake/git-flow/some-file.md

 # Collaborators

-* Pawan Poudel - Engineering Manager
-* Jake Campbell - The Best QA in all the land :)
+* Jake Campbell - Now you have to do all the work!

 # Disclaimer